Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 ### Config

-Everyting that's like to change between deployments should be stored in an external configuration, and **not** configured in the code.
+Everything that's likely to change between deployments should be stored in an external configuration, and **not** configured in the code.

 This likely includes: